Djomanix/ace-build-for-nit/README.md

 ace-build-for-nit
 =================

-The version of ace-build used for the development of the Nit online IDE proof of concept.
+The version of ace-build used for the development of the Nit online IDE proof of concept (03.02.14).